ginstrom/paladin-novel/manuscript/chapter-01.md

 ### Chapter 1: The Mark of Betrayal

-Gond awoke slowly, consciousness arriving like an unwelcome guest—each new sensation a fresh insult.
-First, taste: blood mixed unpleasantly with stale ale and something bitter, almost medicinal.
-Then came smell, a gut-churning blend of salty ocean brine, unwashed bodies, and moldy wood.
-Next, the pain: a relentless ache pulsed behind his eyes, punctuated by sharper agony across his forehead.
-Wonderful.

-He opened an eye, immediately regretting it as a dim, swaying gloom greeted him.
-Moonlight seeped through the cracked wooden ceiling, hinting at movement—a gentle, nauseating roll beneath him.

-A ship, then.
-Just my luck.
-Gond shifted slightly, rewarded by the clink of iron and a tug at his wrist.
-Manacled, of course.

-"Must’ve been one hell of a night," he muttered, his voice cracking like brittle parchment.
-"Or a terrible one."

-He attempted to sit up, head spinning in protest, and immediately toppled back with a groan.
-Steeling himself, Gond slowly rose again, leaning back heavily against damp, splintering timber.
-His eyes adjusted, making out other shapes, dimly lit by the faint moonbeams filtering through the cracks.
-A dozen miserable wretches huddled around him, chained together in pairs, shivering or simply too numb to care.

-Lovely company I keep these days.

-A rank odor, ripe with stale sweat and despair, emanated from the man chained beside him.
-Gond registered it with the weary disinterest of one long accustomed to the stench of close-packed, miserable humanity.
-The man was built like a dockside brawler, all thick muscle and sullen resentment, though bruises marred his face and his breathing was labored.
-His eyes, when they flickered open, held a dull, dangerous spark. *This one might fight*, Gond thought, his gaze lingering for a moment, *or get us all killed trying.*

-He shifted his gaze to the pair chained before him.
-One lay unnaturally still, head lolling at an angle that spoke of a broken neck or a final, exhausted surrender.
-Flies already buzzed around the open, vacant eyes.
-Beside him, the other slave, a gaunt figure, coughed weakly, a rattling sound deep in his chest.
-Each breath seemed a monumental effort, his skin a waxy, translucent sheen. *Not long for this world, either of them,* Gond assessed, a familiar grimness settling in.
-Gond thought briefly of the many bodies he had seen during his 10-odd years as a mercenary.
-Nearly all of them had died in battle, he recalled.
-Seeing men dead or dying in such a way was somehow much sadder.
-Gond turned away and continued surveying his surroundings.

-Ahead, two bodies slumped in defeat, unmoving and likely closer to death than life.
-Behind him came the rasping breath of someone whose fury simmered audibly, like an angry kettle ready to boil over.

-Lovely crew.
-We’ll be a riot at parties.

-Gond flexed his hands, testing the chains, finding them solid and depressingly secure.
-His captors weren’t amateurs, then.
-Sighing inwardly, he turned his thoughts to memories—fragments of laughter and tankards clinking in the dim warmth of the Prancing Dragon Inn.
-Borin's drunken voice rang in his ears: "To Gond, luckiest sword on the coast!" followed quickly by Kael’s smirk, cold eyes glittering in shadow, whispering, "Business, mate.
+Gond's tongue stuck to the roof of his mouth like old leather.
+The taste coating his teeth—blood, stale ale, and something bitter that made his throat constrict—told him this wasn't a typical morning after.
+His forehead throbbed with each heartbeat, the pain sharp enough to make his eyes water before he'd even opened them.

+When he finally cracked one eyelid, pale moonlight leaked through gaps in warped planking above.
+The surface beneath him rose and fell in a gentle rhythm that sent his stomach lurching sideways.

+*Ship.* The realization hit him like cold water. *Wonderful.*

+Iron clinked against his wrist as he tried to sit up.
+Manacles.
+Of course.
+His second attempt to rise succeeded, though he had to lean heavily against splintered timber that felt damp under his palm.

+The hold stretched before him in the dim light—a collection of hunched shapes chained in pairs.
+The air hung thick with the smell of unwashed bodies, fear-sweat, and something else.
+Something that made him breathe through his mouth.

+The man beside him had shoulders like a dock worker and fists to match, though purple bruises mottled his face.
+His breathing came in harsh rasps, and when his eyes flicked open, they held the kind of spark that meant trouble.
+The muscles in his jaw kept working, like he was chewing on words too dangerous to speak.

+Across from Gond, two figures slumped forward.
+One sat perfectly still—too still.
+His head lolled at an angle that spoke of either a broken neck or final surrender, and flies had begun their grisly work around his vacant stare.
+His companion coughed wetly, each breath a visible struggle.
+Waxy skin stretched over sharp cheekbones, and his chest barely moved with each shallow intake.

+*Not much time left for that one.*

+Two more bodies lay motionless further into the hold.
+Behind him, someone breathed like an angry bull, all snorts and barely contained fury.

+Gond flexed his fingers, testing the chain's give.
+Solid.
+Professional work.
+His captors knew their business.

+Memory crept back in fragments—Borin's flushed face raised in a toast at the Prancing Dragon, his voice booming over the tavern's din: "To Gond, luckiest sword on the coast!"
+Kael's answering smirk, those cold eyes catching torchlight as he leaned close.
+"Business, mate.
 Nothing personal."

-"Loyal friends indeed," Gond muttered bitterly.

-A sudden itch flared on his forehead, and his fingers rose instinctively, brushing tender, inflamed flesh.
-His blood ran cold as he recognized the shape, freshly branded—a slave’s mark, two intertwined manacles burned cruelly into his skin.

-"Bastards," Gond spat, anger rising sharp and fierce.

-His gaze fell on a bucket of brackish water set nearby, its surface barely reflecting the dim light.
-Grimacing, Gond leaned forward, peering into the murky reflection.
-A ghostly image stared back, a face battered and bruised, marked forever by the brand.
-He felt a surge of nausea, not from seasickness but rage—a rage that sharpened his senses and clarified his thoughts.

-The rhythmic creaking of the hull, the muttered curses and sobs around him, and the careless banter of guards drifting down from above—they painted a grim picture.
-Not just any ship.
-A slave ship.

-Footsteps echoed above, laughter coarse and indifferent.
-Occasionally, food was tossed down carelessly—a scrap of moldy bread, stale water in filthy pails.
-Those too weak or slow were left where they lay, living or dead indistinguishable in the shadows.
-Whips cracked casually, warnings to the noisy or unruly.

-Gond smiled humorlessly.
-Well, at least the service matches the accommodations.

-His attention shifted to the hatch above, outlined dimly against the faint lamplight.
-Guards lounged there, bored and complacent—too complacent.
-Gond’s cold fury hardened into resolve.
-Patience, cunning, and opportunity would see him free.
-Survive first.
-Then repay every betrayal in kind.
+The alley behind the inn.
+The prick of something sharp in his neck.
+Darkness.

+An itch flared across his forehead, and his fingers rose instinctively.
+They found raised, tender flesh—still raw, still seeping.
+The shape was unmistakable even by touch alone.
+Two interlocking rings.
+A slave's brand.

+His hand fell away, fingers curling into a fist.

+A bucket of murky water sat within reach, its surface barely catching the moonlight.
+Gond leaned forward until he could make out his reflection—a ghost-pale face staring back, marked forever by the crude iron circles burned into his skin.

+The ship creaked around him in steady rhythm.
+Above, boots scuffed across deck planks, punctuated by coarse laughter and the occasional crack of a whip.
+When food came—moldy bread and brackish water in filthy buckets—guards tossed it down like they were feeding animals.
+Those too weak to crawl for their share simply went without.

+One guard leaned over the hatch opening, grinning down at them.
+"Comfortable down there, are we?
+Don't worry—journey's nearly over.
+Then the real fun begins."

+More laughter echoed from above.

+Gond's gaze drifted to the hatch, studying the lazy way the guards moved, how they clustered together instead of watching properly.
+Sloppy.
+Overconfident.

+He settled back against the hull, closing his eyes.
+Let them think him broken.
+Let them grow careless.

+His lips curved in the barest suggestion of a smile.

-"Rest up, friends," he whispered grimly into the darkness.
-"The entertainment's just about to begin."
+*Entertainment's just about to begin.*